It's-a Me, Agentic AI

 And critically, Mario has to learn WHEN to use each power-up.
 Frog Suit is amazing in water levels, useless on land.
 Fire Flower is great against Goombas, pointless against Thwomps.
 The model needs to learn tool selection, knowing which tool to reach for in which context.
 This is one of the hardest parts of building agentic systems.

 Now let’s talk about the world Mario operates in.
-Every level in the Mushroom Kingdom is an environment, and every environment is composed of the same building blocks:
+Every level in the Mushroom Kingdom is an environment, and every environment is composed of the same building blocks.
+Some of these building blocks are tools that Mario can use:

 | Level Element | Environment Equivalent |